 So why do we still use them?
 Other than being low cost, they have the significant advantage of being able to supply the large cranking current (hundreds of amps) required to start an engine.

-Lead-acid batteries may be permanently damaged if allowed to discharge too far, and regular deep discharge cycles will reduce their lifetime.
-How much discharge is “too far” depends on the battery’s construction – it’s one of the trade-offs that battery designers need to consider.
-Car batteries are designed to provide a short, sharp cranking current, and then be immediately recharged by the running engine, not for deep discharge.
+Lead-acid batteries may be permanently damaged if allowed to discharge too far.
+How much is “too far” depends on the battery’s construction.
+Car batteries are designed to provide a short, sharp cranking current, and then be immediately recharged by the running engine – they’re not intended for deep discharge.

-In a typical RV setup it’s usually desirable to be able to more fully discharge the battery, especially when charging may be intermittent, whether charging while driving the vehicle and then stopping for some time, or charging from solar panels and maybe having to wait a few days before being able to charge again in cloudy conditions.
+In a typical RV setup we usually want to be able to more fully discharge the battery, especially when charging may be intermittent, whether charging while driving the vehicle and then stopping for some time, or charging from solar panels and maybe having to wait a few days before there’s enough sunshine to charge again.

-Batteries designed to be largely discharged between charging cycles are referred to as deep-cycle batteries.
+Batteries designed to be deeply discharged between charging cycles are referred to as deep-cycle batteries.

-“Largely discharged” is a little ambiguous.
-As a rule, deep-cycle lead-acid batteries are designed to withstand regular discharge cycles up to 50% (i.e. they are discharged down to 50% capacity before being charged again).
+“Deeply discharged” is a little ambiguous.
+As a rule, deep-cycle lead-acid batteries are designed to withstand regular discharge cycles up to 50% (i.e. they are typically discharged to no lower than 50% capacity before being charged again).
 Some deep-cycle batteries are designed to recover from discharges of up to 80%, but even so will have a longer lifetime if discharge cycles are limited to 50%.
 In general, the less a lead-acid battery is discharged, the longer it will last – and this rule is true even for deep-cycle batteries.

 Although deep-cycle flooded lead-acid batteries are available, they are seldom used in RVs.
 There are a number of reasons for this, such as: